NOTICE OF PRIVACY PRACTICES

 D. HOW TO COMPLAIN IF YOU BELIEVE YOUR PRIVACY RIGHTS HAVE BEEN VIOLATED

 If you think that we may have violated your privacy rights or you disagree with any action we have taken with regard to your health information, we want you, your family, or your guardian to speak with us.
 If you present a complaint, your care will not be affected in any way.
 It is the goal of AIMA to give you the highest quality of care while respecting your privacy.
 You may file a complaint by contacting the individual listed at the end of this Notice.
-You may also file a complaint with the Secretary of the U.S. Department of Health and Human Services, Office for Civil Rights.
-Information on how to file a complaint with this government agency may be found at: http://www.hhs.gov/ocr/privacy/hipaa/complaints/index.html or by calling 1-800-368-1019.
+You may also file a complaint online with the Secretary of the U.S. Department of Health and Human Services, Office for Civil Rights or by calling this department at 1-800-368-1019.
 We will take no retaliatory action against you if you file a complaint about our privacy practices.

 E. PERSON TO CONTACT FOR INFORMATION OR WITH A COMPLAINT

-If you have any questions about this Notice or if you have complaints, please contact Lucinda M. Theroux-Jette at Acupuncture and Integrative Medicine Associates of Nashua, PLLC, 60 Main Street, Suite 310, Nashua, N.H.
-03060, telephone number (603) 231-2478 or via email at email@example.com.
+If you have any questions about this Notice or if you have complaints, please contact Information Services at AIMA Functional Medicine, 60 Main Street #310, Nashua, N.H.
+03060, telephone number (603) 718-8328 or via email at email@example.com.